 How to Do a Bone Broth Fast:

 - Consume 2-3 quarts bone broth per day, ideally from a variety of sources.
 Here is a recipe for our Chicken Bone Broth and Beef Bone Broth.
-You can also use a good quality pre-made bone broth such as Bonafide Provisions (use code ALIMILLERRD to save 20% off your online order!).
+You can also use a good quality pre-made bone broth such as Bonafide Provisions or FOND Bone Broth (our personal favorite for sipping!) use code ALIMILLERRD to save on either brand!

 - You can add herbs or spices such as turmeric and ginger as well as pinches of Himalayan or Celtic salt to flavor broth and increase nutritional density.
 Note: If dealing with bloating, distention, digestive stress, or autoimmune flare, hold all additives and just do broth to limit antigens and potential reactions.